AnyLog-co/documentation/data management/image mapping.md

 Files are removed from storage using the ***file remove*** command.
 A single fle is removed by identifying the database name, the table name, the file unique ID (name) or the hash value.
-A group of files are removed by identifying the database name a table name and a date key (YYMMDD in UTC format).
+A group of files gets removed by identifying the database name a table name and a date key (YYMMDD in UTC format).
 Usage:
 <pre>
   file remove where dbms = [dbms name] and table = [table name] and hash = [hash value]